Vietnam.vn - Nền tảng quảng bá Việt Nam

 Tourists can go scuba diving at Hon Bay Canh when coming to Con Dao.
 Hon Bay Canh consists of two parts of the island connected by a sandbar in the middle called Big Sandbank.
 The entire island is covered by primeval forests, mangrove forests belonging to the tropical island ecosystem with 882 species of plants and nearly 150 species of animals.

 Hon Tai is 5.3 km from Con Dao tourist boat and about 1 km from Shark Cape, considered an ideal diving spot.
-Marine resources here are rich with coral reefs, giant clams, and sea turtles.
-Hon Tai is also the breeding ground for hundreds of sea turtles.
+Marine resources here are rich with coral reefs, giant clams, sea turtles.
+Hon Tai is also the breeding ground of hundreds of sea turtles.
 From April to September every year, thousands of baby turtles return to the ocean.

 Cu Lao Cham, Quang Nam